 Within 36 hours of receiving the information concerning the incident, a written report must also be filed with the child protective agency to which the telephone report was made.
-The written report must be filed on Department of Justice Form SS 8572, "Suspected Child Abuse Report".
-These forms are available through county welfare and probation departments and law enforcement agencies.
+The written report must be filed on Department of Justice Form BCIA 8572, "Suspected Child Abuse Report".
+This form is available through county welfare and probation departments and law enforcement agencies.
 It is recommended that Archdiocesan parishes, schools, and agencies obtain a supply of these forms and keep them in a wellknown and readily accessible location.
-They are also available on-line on the Archdiocese website, www.sfarch.org, and www.virtus.org.
+The form is also available at this link: https://oag.ca.gov/sites/all/files/agweb/pdfs/childabuse/ss 8572.pdf.